 Envisioned Solution

-NeuroLight Desktop is a local, offline Tkinter application for analyzing neuronal activity with a focus on circadian rhythm metrics.
+NeuroLight Desktop is a local, offline PySide6 application for analyzing neuronal activity with a focus on circadian rhythm metrics.
 The app streamlines data import → preprocessing → statistical analysis → export, so researchers can move from raw recordings to reproducible results quickly—without a server or internet connection.

 The initial concept for this project came from our sponsor's capstone proposal.
 Original Capstone Project Proposal (PDF)